hritikbharucha/Custom_Porechop_ABI/README.md

 # Porechop_ABI

-Porechop_ABI (*ab initio*) is an extension of Porechop whose purpose is to find and process adapter sequences in ONT reads.
+Porechop_ABI (*ab initio*) is an extension of [Porechop](README_PORECHOP.md) whose purpose is to process adapter sequences in ONT reads.

-The difference with the initial version of Porechop is that Porechop_ABI does not use any external knowledge or database.
-Adapter sequences are discovered directly from the reads using approximate k-mers counting and assembly.
-These sequences can either be automatically added to the adapter database of Porechop for the current run, or just displayed.
-Trimming can then occur as usual, using all standard Porechop options.
+The difference with the initial version of Porechop is that Porechop_ABI does not use any external knowledge or database for the adapters.
+Adapters are discovered directly from the reads using approximate k-mers counting and assembly.
+Then these sequences can be used for trimming, using all standard Porechop options.

 The software is able to report a combination of distinct sequences if a mix of adapters is used.
 It can also be used to check whether a dataset has already been trimmed out or not, or to find leftover adapters in datasets that have been previously processed with Guppy.

 Note that Porechop_ABI is not designed to handle barcoded sequences adapters.
-Demultiplexing should be done using standard Porechop commands or more appropriate tools.
+Demultiplexing should be done using standard Porechop commands or other appropriate tools.

 # Table of Content
 * [Requirements](#requirements)